Alex-Sa-Ms/A3M-Messaging_Middleware_With_EO/Tese/Tese/Concepcao do MOM (A3M).md

         - For asynchronous operations allow callbacks to be provided, instead of using select/poll()-like methods.
 Providing a way to do both can be good as well.
     - How to do this?
         - Use flags/constants that define if the socket supports one or both methods of communication
-            - Only if the behaviour is similar to all protocols (messaging patterns)
+            - Only if the behavior is similar to all protocols (messaging patterns)
         - Or, allow the methods of non-blocking and blocking send/receive operations to be overridden.
     - Allow the definition of a constant that defines if the socket supports one or both methods of communication.
     - Allow setting the type of action that should be taken when there is no more space available for the given socket (it disrespects the exactly-once semantic, but may be required for example to prevent DoS attacks).
 Action may be blocking of client thread, drop of message (oldest or newest), or even the execution of a callback function that may perform some filtering of messages.